static-frame/static-frame/README.rst

 14        5.8       4.0       Iris-setosa Iris-setosa
 <int64>   <float64> <float64> <<U15>      <<U15>

-Now that we have populated a column of predicted values and observed values, we can compare the two to get a Boolean column indicating when the classifier gave a correct prediciton.
+Now that we have populated a column of predicted values and observed values, we can compare the two to get a Boolean column indicating when the classifier calculated a correct predicton.

 >>> data_test['correct'] = data_test['predict'] == data_test['observed']
 >>> data_test.tail()